How to add the Sound Servo (PC Speaker) robot skill

 - Press Add Robot Skill from the button ribbon bar in ARC.

 - Press the Sound Servo (PC Speaker) icon to add the robot skill to your project.

 Follow the Getting Started Guide to build a robot and use the Sound Servo (PC Speaker) robot skill.

 How to use the Sound Servo (PC Speaker) robot skillUse your PC's audio output (speakers) to control servos!
 You can control many servos with this skill by using the Multi Servo option in the settings or adding multiple instances of the skill.
-Specify the scalar to increase the dynamic range of the audio about the position of the servo.
+Specify the scalar to increase the dynamic range of the audio about the servo's position.
 Don't worry if that sounds confusing; play with it, and see what you get.

 Use this skill to move the mouth of your robot.
-If a track is playing, you can have your robot's mouth move to the audio level.
+If a track is playing, you can move your robot's mouth to the audio level.

 1. Level Value

 This is the detected sound level being sent to the PC speakers.